 - Australian English

-➥ However, when they tried to market their new car in Puerto Rico under that name, the word was interpreted as “killer” by the locals.
+- However, when they tried to market their new car in Puerto Rico under that name, the locals interpreted the term as “killer.”

 3. Be acquainted with the target culture

-➥ When Proctor & Gamble began selling diapers in Japan, they were confused to find that sales were very low.
+➥ When Proctor & Gamble began selling diapers in Japan, they were confused to find that sales were meager.

 A lack of knowledge regarding cultural values can also make your marketing campaign flop.